anyscale/terraform-aws-anyscale-cloudfoundation-modules/getting-started.md

 Type 'yes' when prompted to confirm the resource destruction.

 ## Conclusion
-In this guide, we have covered how to set up and use Terraform with the Amazon Web Services from a local laptop.
-We used the Anyscale AWS Cloudfoundation module to create resources based on the anyscale-v2-commonname example.
+In this guide, we have covered how to set up and use Terraform with Amazon Web Services from a local laptop.
+We used the Anyscale AWS cloudfoundation module to create resources based on the anyscale-v2-commonname example.
 Now you can create and manage your infrastructure on AWS using Terraform and the Anyscale module.